Children benefit from the integration of behavioral health consultants at pediatric clinics, but can practices bear the cost?

 - the way that the practice is reimbursed by insurers.

-Use our financial impact calculator to estimate the costs and benefits of behavioral health consulting for your pediatric practice.
+Use our financial impact calculator to estimate the costs and benefits of integrating behavioral health consultants at your pediatric practice.